kadena-io/pact/README.md

 - Once you've downloaded the binary, make sure that it is marked as executable by running `chmod +x <executable-file>`.
 - Put the binary somewhere in your PATH.

-For installing `pact` on Linux distros in the Arch family, refer to this [package](https://aur.archlinux.org/packages/pact/).
+For installing `pact` on Linux distributions in the Arch family, refer to [this package on the AUR](https://aur.archlinux.org/packages/pact/).

 Verifying Install
 ---